olara7/pokedexproject/README.md

 # Pokedex
 ### Overview: This website is a pokedex.
 View pokemon from each generation with their details and sprites throughout the games.
 You can also search for a Pokemon.
+It is responsive and mobile friendly.
 ### Live website: https://oscar-pokedex-project.herokuapp.com/
 ### Technologies used: ReactJS | PokeAPI